-The agency will review existing infrastructure capabilities, policy and regulatory frameworks, hazards analysis and existing resilience measures, undertake deeper sector analysis of main investment and non-investment bottlenecks, and review existing hazard and risk assessments including climate risk assessments, overall infrastructure sector growth strategy, policy frameworks and investment programs.
-Findings from this phase of work should inform a list of Key Informant Interviews (KII) and Focus Group Discussions (FDG) membership composition.
+The Agency will review existing infrastructure capabilities, policy and regulatory frameworks, hazards analysis and existing resilience measures, undertake deeper sector analysis of main investment and non-investment bottlenecks, and review existing risk assessments including climate risk assessments, overall infrastructure sector growth strategy, policy frameworks and investment programs.

-The Interim Research Report will collate finding from this phase of work and, importantly, identify main challenges and operating conditions related to resilience to stressors and business continuity planning including cost recovery, sustainability, efficiency, competition and targets for change and reform actions.
-This report will include recommendations for stakeholder engagement activities to be undertaken in the next phase and focus topics for subsequent primary research.
-This deliverable will require approval by the TAC.
+The Desktop Research Report will identify main challenges and operating conditions in Cuttack, related to resilience to stressors and business continuity planning including cost recovery, sustainability, efficiency, competition and targets for change and reform actions.
+This report will be approved by the TAC.

-Output: Interim Research Report which provides an overview of the above and identifies areas of detailed investigation for primary research.
+Output: Draft Research Report which provides an overview of the above and identifies areas of detailed investigation for primary research.